Window and Door Grants UK 2026

 The red flags:

 The legitimate route: contact your energy supplier directly about ECO4, check your council's website for Warm Homes funding, and use our eligibility checker to see what you actually qualify for.
+You may also want to review what's available through the Warm Homes Local Grant, which some councils are using to fund glazing upgrades alongside other improvements.

 Open the eligibility checker.
 Two minutes.
 You'll see every grant available for your home, including whether ECO4 covers glazing in your area.